 Pet Partners then goes on to mentions that they have spoken with Florida Fish and Wildlife.

-We don't know which specific inspection report they are referring to so we can only guess that it was the inspection conducted by the FWC back in 2014.
+We don't know which specific inspection report they are referring to so we can only guess that it was the inspection conducted by Florida Fish and Wildlife back in 2014.

 That report listed 70+ discrepancies found at Big Cat Rescue ranging from filthy water bowls to rusty cages that if left further neglected can result in a cat escaping.
 In our opinion, that report shows the total disregard Big Cat Rescue has about improving their facility to provide the best possible life their cats can have.

-After Kara Hooker, Florida Fish and Wildlife Captain and alleged Big Cat Rescue sympathizer, instigated a conference call on behalf of Howard and Carole Baskin, many of the violations were changed to "suggestions."
-After many complaints there was an FWC "investigation" where Captain Hooker denied having any recollection of that conference call.
+After Kara Hooker, Florida Fish and Wildlife Captain and alleged Big Cat Rescue sympathizer, instigated a conference call with Howard Baskin, many of the violations were changed to "suggestions."
+After many complaints there was an "investigation" where Captain Hooker denied having any recollection of that conference call.

 The picture below shows the revenue each of the competing organizations (couldn't find Team Leo's 990 form) made back in 2014.
 The revenue for the Phoenix Dog Program only accounts for the program and not the Southeast German Shepherd Rescue which made a little over $200,000 back in 2014.

 After Pet Partners "investigated" they made an announcement that Big Cat Rescue won the competition and the title of Animaltarian of The Year.
-Southeast German Shepherd Rescue was devastated by the news of Big Cat Rescue winning and we have got to give them kudos for calling them out for what they really are, a roadside zoo, licensed to exhibit their animals for money.
+Southeast German Shepherd Rescue was devastated by the news of Big Cat Rescue winning and we have got to give them kudos for calling them out for what they really are, a roadside zoo that is licensed to exhibit their animals for money.

 There is some good news to this story.
 Southeast German Shepherd Rescue exceeded their goal of raising $5,000.
 I would like to thank our followers who helped pitch in.
 At least there is one more organization that sees Big Cat Rescue for what they are, and hopefully many others will start to as well.